rohdef/PGPlugins/README.md

 This is an exelent place to look for more information.
 Pick some example close to what you need and see how others solve the problem - easiest way to learn IMO.

+## The #PhoneGap irc channel on Freenode.net
+Good place to ask when in doubt.

 ## Navigation
 [List of examples](https://github.com/rohdef/PGPlugins/)